-The course provides opportunities to develop two sets of project management skills: basic skills (i.e. basic understanding of the project process and tools to run projects) and advanced skills (i.e. based on state-of-the-art research about the most relevant topics in the field of project management.
+The course provides opportunities to develop two sets of project management skills: basic skills (basic understanding of the project process and tools to run projects) and advanced skills (based on state-of-the-art research about the most relevant topics in the field of project management).

-The course has several components supporting your learning: live and pre-recorded lectures, Q&A sessions, seminars, a test (quiz), and a home exam written in pairs.
-Everything in the course will be carried out online.
+The course has several components supporting your learning: live and pre-recorded lectures, a question-and-answer (Q&A) session, seminars, a test (quiz), and a home exam written in pairs.
+Everything in the course, except the Basics Test, will be carried out online.
+To encourage participation during the live lectures and seminars, they will not be recorded.